 Don’t make it mandatory for your customer to carry a loyalty card or a punch card.
 You must aim to make the entire experience as easy as possible for the customers, not harder.
 Thus, ensure that their program identity is easily accessible through their phone number or email.

 6. Seek Feedback

 Listen to your customers and pay attention to what they want.
-Now, this is where you use the loyalty program to your advantage and learn what your best customers like and dislike about your restaurant.
-A truly effective loyalty program should help you understand more about your customers and their preferences.
-While you should cater to your customers’ choices, to what peeks their interest in your restaurant and the loyalty program, you should also frequently give them an option of filling out surveys and giving feedback in return for loyalty points.
-This helps build a great pool of insights that not only helps you learn about your customer experience but also about what they seek from a loyalty program like yours.
+Now, this is where you use the restaurant loyalty program to your advantage and learn what your best customers like and dislike about your restaurant.
+A genuinely useful loyalty program should help you understand more about your customers and their preferences.
+While you should cater to your customers’ choices, to what peeks their interest in your restaurant and the loyalty program, you should also frequently give them an option of filling out surveys and providing feedback in return for loyalty points.
+This helps build a vast pool of insights that not only enables you to learn about your customer experience but also about what they seek from a loyalty program like yours.

-For example: In order to learn which gratification motivates your audience base the most, as part of one of your reward offers to allow your customers to pick what they would like to win with a certain number of points.
-This is will help you get useful data on what really motivates your customers and make necessary revisions to your loyalty program.
+For example, to learn which gratification motivates your audience base the most, as part of one of your reward offers to allow your customers to pick what they would like to win with a certain number of points.
+This will help you get useful data on what motivates your customers and make necessary revisions to your loyalty program.

 7. Make Them Feel Special

-In conclusion, a simple, open and user-friendly loyalty program will help you earn the customer interest you are hoping for, so use it to understand your audience and build a program around their wants mixed seamlessly with the theme of your restaurant.
-In the sea of many restaurants don’t forget to stand out and make your patrons experience unique in any way possible because they might forget the way your food tastes but they will not forget how you made them feel.
+In conclusion, a simple, open and user-friendly restaurant loyalty program will help you earn the customer interest you are hoping for, so use it to understand your audience and build a program around their wants mixed seamlessly with the theme of your restaurant.
+In the sea of many restaurants don’t forget to stand out and make your guest experience unique in any way possible because they might not remember the way your food tastes but they will not forget how you made them feel.